Azure/devops-governance/modules/cicd-setup/README.md

 👉 Note the **aad_superowners_group_id** value `73c74b2f-xxxx-xxxx-xxxx-xxxxxxxxxxxx` which you need for this project.

+## ❗️ Last Step - Grant Admin Consent

+The headless owner service principal will not work until you [*manually* grant "Admin content" via the Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent#grant-admin-consent-in-app-registrations
+).

+This step is manual and not automated because you should read the docs, warnings, etc. before clicking that button and accepting the security risks.

 ## References

 - Terraform Docs - [Azure AD Service Principal - Required API Permissions](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/service_principal#api-permissions)